rchrdnsh/layout-kit/README.md

-Messing around with alyout stuff.
+Messing around with lyout stuff.